 Card Highlights: This store card can be used anywhere MasterCard is accepted.

-Rewards Details: Again, as part of the 3-2-1 Save rewards program, cardmembers get 3% off Walmart.com purchases, 2% off Murphy USA and Walmart gas, and 1% off everything else at Walmart stores, Walmart Supercenters, Neighborhood Markets and Sam’s Clubs.
+Rewards Details: Again, as part of the 3-2-1 Save rewards program, cardmembers get 3% off Walmart.com purchases, 2% off Murphy USA and Walmart gas, and 1% off everything else at Walmart stores, Walmart Supercenters, Neighborhood Markets, Sam’s Club, and anywhere else that Mastercard is accepted.

 Annual Fee: None

 If spending isn’t an issue but you’re not sold on shopping at Walmart, then these credit cards are not the right fit.
-You’ll want to consider other cash back rewards cards, like the Chase Freedom Unlimited, which offers 1.5% cash back on all purchases no matter where you go shopping.
+You’ll want to consider other cash back rewards cards, like the Chase Freedom Unlimited, which offers 3% cash back on all purchases in your first year up to $20,000 spent.
+After that earn unlimited 1.5% cash back on all purchases.

 At publishing time, the Chase Freedom Unlimited credit card is offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.
 This content is not provided by the card issuer(s).
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).